USER MANUAL BP409C BEKO

 1.2 Work procedure

-Work shall be undertaken under a controlled procedure so as to minimized the risk of a flammable gas or vapor being present while the work is being performed.
+Work shall be undertaken under a controlled procedure so as to minimize the risk of a flammable gas or vapor being present while the work is being performed.

 1.3 General work area